innerspacetrainings/Statecharts.NET/README.md

 		- [ ] ObservableService
 		- [ ] NestedStatechartService
 		- [ ] TaskService<T>
+		- [ ] Keywords for all Action Types

 - Modelling
 	- [ ] OnDone Transition should only be available on Compound and Orthogonal States